Flag of Honduras: Second flags

 On 16 February 1866, President José María Medina modified the coat of arms and flag, adding 5 stars representing the 5 original united provinces.
 The most popular arrangement of blue stars was similar to the arrangement of the dots on a die, but there were also alternative arrangements.
 Versions other than the current one disappeared by the 1930s.

-Although there wasn't any mention regarding the exact shade of blue to be used, the most common version (including the one used by military forces) used navy blue.
+Although there wasn't any mention regarding the exact shade of blue to be used, by the early 20th century, the most common version (including the one used by military forces) used navy blue.